 Make sure to dry the water-packed artichoke hearts thoroughly before breading.

-These fried artichokes are made in the air fryer with just a spritz of oil, but they can be made oil-free if you prefer.
+They are made with just a spritz of oil.
+But they can be made oil-free if you prefer.

 While the lemon garlic aioli can be eaten right away, it’s better once the flavors have melded.
-The garlic mellows and incorporates with the vegan mayonnaise.
+The garlic mellows and incorporates with the eggless mayonnaise.

 So if you have time, plan on making the aioli the day before you’re serving the fried artichoke hearts.

 Also, the fried artichokes reheat beautifully in the air fryer.
-So if you want to make a bunch before a party, you can just reheat them in the air fryer once guests arrive.
+So if you want to make a bunch before a party, you can just reheat them once guests arrive.
 That makes for some very low stress entertaining!

 Fried artichoke hearts in the air fryer + vegan aioli